-Improving the aesthetic appearance of the village centre was raised during the consultation and Locality, which oversees Neighbourhood Planning nationally, with central government approval through the Department for Communities and Local Government, engaged AECOM, one of the leading planning consultancies in the UK, to provide expertise and suggest ways the village centre could potentially be improved.
+Improving the aesthetic appearance of the village centre was raised during the consultation and a report was commissioned from AECOM, one of the leading planning consultancies in the UK, to suggest ways the village centre could potentially be improved.

-AECOM produced a Masterplan for the village centre - finalised in a revised form in July, 2017 and published with the draft Standish Neighbourhood Plan - which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey.
+AECOM produced a Masterplan for the village centre - finalised in a revised form in July, 2017 and published with the draft Standish

+Neighbourhood Plan, which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey.